 Where is this course offered?

-We are not currently providing this Project Management for Smaller Organizations course in our public classrooms, but it is available for clients to schedule as an on-site course.
+We are not currently providing this Project Management for Smaller Organizations course in our public classrooms, but it is available for clients to schedule as an on-site or online course.
 Depending on your location, 4 or 5 people might be enough for us to cost effectively bring this course to you.
 Contact us for more details.
 You might also be interested in our 8-hour Project Management Introduction course.

 Project Management for Smaller Organizations Course Objectives